simoninireland/epydemic/doc/sis.rst

 Dynamics in SIS occurs in two places:

-* At infected nodes, which which recover back to susceptible with a probability given by the :attr:`SIR.P_RECOVER` parameter; and
+* At infected nodes, which which recover back to susceptible with a probability given by the :attr:`SIS.P_RECOVER` parameter; and
 * At SI edges, where the node at one endpoint is susceptible and the node at the other is infected.

 These two options define the loci for the SIS model.

-.. autoattribute:: SIR.SI
+.. autoattribute:: SIS.SI

-The other locus is named :attr:`SIR.INFECTED`, the same as the compartment.
+The other locus is named :attr:`SIS.INFECTED`, the same as the compartment.